Permutation-Based True Discovery Guarantee by Sum Tests: Iterative shortcut

 \begin{theorem} $d^{(n)}\leq d^{(n+1)}\leq d^{(m)}=d$ for each $n\in\mathbb{N}$. \end{theorem}

 Proposition \ref{P:shortiter} is the basis of the iterative shortcut.
 At any step $n$ and for any $z$, it allows to make statements on the value of $\pz$ by applying the single-step shortcut within at most $2^n$ subspaces.
 Then Theorem \ref{T:dn} gives lower ($1-\alpha$)-confidence bounds for the number of true discoveries $\delta$.
 Even if the iterative shortcut is stopped early, before reaching convergence, $d^{(n)}$ is always a valid lower confidence bound; we have increasingly better approximations of $d$ as $n$ increases, and obtain full closed testing results after at most $m$ steps.
-As the Theorem may be applied to any $S \subseteq M$, the procedure $d^{(n)}$ has true discovery guarantee, meaning that $d^{(n)}(S)$ are simultaneous lower ($1-\alpha$)-confidence bounds for $\ds$.

-In Appendix \ref{alg} we provide an algorithm for the iterative shortcut, which converges to full closed testing results after applying the single-step shortcut a finite, but possibly exponential, number of times.
+As the theorem may be applied to any $S \subseteq M$, the procedure $d^{(n)}$ has true discovery guarantee.
+In Appendix \ref{alg} we provide an algorithm for the iterative shortcut.
+In the worst case, the complexity of each iteration, i.e., each application of the shortcut in a subspace, is of order $mB\log(mB)$.
+The algorithm converges to full closed testing results after a number of iterations of order $2^m$.